riscv/docs-dev-guide/README.md

 Almost all conversions require some cleanup.

-The most reliable converter from LaTeX to asciidoc that I have found is pandoc:
+The most reliable converter from LaTeX to AsciiDoc that I have found is pandoc:

 https://pandoc.org/getting-started.html